Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Acknowledgment

 \section{Acknowledgment}

 The authors thank Dr. Mazen Ali for many valuable and insightful discussions.
 This research was supported in part through the use of Cloud TPUs provided by Google’s TPU Research Cloud (TRC) program.
 Further, we thank BMWK for the financial support provided under the EniQmA project.
 The authors gratefully acknowledge funding from the German National High Performance Computing (NHR) association for the Center NHR South-West.
-To enhance readability and ensure comprehensiveness, portions of this manuscript were refined with the assistance of FhGenie.
+To enhance readability this manuscript was refined with the assistance of FhGenie.

-\section{Extracting the Stiffness Tensor}
+\section{Extracting the Stiffness\\ Tensor}

 Working with full tensor representations can be cumbersome both in terms of clarity and computational efficiency.
-We therefore adopt Voigt notation, representing stress and strain tensors as 3-dimensional vectors in 2D space, as shown in Table~\ref{tab:voigt2D}.
-This convention can be extended to the fourth-order stiffness tensor, which then becomes a $3\times3$ matrix.
+We therefore adopt Voigt notation, representing stress and strain tensors as 3-dimensional vectors in 2D space.
+The stress and strain tensors are written in vector form as